BrandonBian/SA-SSD/readme.md

-## My Debuged Version of SA-SSD
+## My Debugged Version of SA-SSD

-Here is my **debuged version** of the [SA-SSD](https://github.com/skyhehe123/SA-SSD) model.
-I greatly referenced [this CSDN blog](https://blog.csdn.net/qq_38316300/article/details/110161110) to debug the model, and successfully set up the environment for training.
+Here is my **debugged version** of the [SA-SSD](https://github.com/skyhehe123/SA-SSD) model.
+I greatly referenced [this CSDN blog](https://blog.csdn.net/qq_38316300/article/details/110161110) to debug the model and successfully set up the environment for training.
 Note that there are some paths that you may need to change in certain files.

 ### Required environment (I followed this precisely):